 Inauguration of new professors

 The inauguration of new professors is today celebrated much in the same manner as during the very first years of the university in the 17th century.
 The ceremony and the inaugural lectures are held twice a year, towards the end of each term.
+Read more about the inauguration on the University website.

 University’s anniversary celebration, 26 March

 In March, the University celebrates its anniversary.
 The anniversary is celebrated in commemoration of the signing of the University Statutes at Nyköping on 26 March 1640.
-The anniversary ceremony and the evening reception are invitation-only events.

 Annual celebration of the University of Helsinki Funds